ilya-sotnikov/httpd-asm/README.md

 # httpd-asm

-Minimal web server (HTTP 1.0 subset) written in x64 assembly for Linux.
+Small multithreaded web server for static files (HTTP 1.0 subset) written in x64 assembly for Linux.

 Probably full of CVEs.
 Don't use it.